Dragomir Hurmuzescu: Teaching years

 In 1896, after obtaining his doctorate degree, Hurmuzescu returned to Romania and was appointed lecturer at the Department of Mathematical Physics from the University of Iași.
 A year later, he took over, as a substitute professor, the Department of Gravity, Heat and Electricity, within the same faculty.

 In 1903, Henri Becquerel used the Hurmuzescu electroscope in Nobel Prize-awarded radioactivity research.

 In December 1904, Dragomir Hurmuzescu received the post of secretary general at the Ministry of Public Instruction and Cults, a political post in the new government.
 The idea for accepting such a political appointment was that it was the only way to finance the development of education in a form as it had been seen in the West.
 From this position, Hurmuzescu sought ways to establish a more effective experimental education in physio-chemical sciences.

 In 1909, following years of preparation supervised by Dragomir Hurmuzescu, the courses of the School of Electricity at the University of Iași, the first electrotechnical school in the country, were opened.

 Between 1910 and 1911, the researcher supported and published a number of scientific papers on X-rays, research of radioactivity of mineral, and mineral waters in Romania, and on the improvement of galvanometers.
 In 1913, he was transferred to Bucharest, where he was appointed director of the Electrotechnical Institute.

-In 1916, he was elected a correspondent member of the Romanian Academy of Sciences, and in 1932, he was elected a Honorary Member of the French Electricians Society.
+In 1916, he was elected a correspondent member of the Romanian Academy of Sciences, and in 1932, he was elected an Honorary Member of the French Electricians Society.

 In 1926, Hurmuzescu established in Bucharest the first radio broadcasting station in Romania.
 At the same time, he made his first attempts at wireless telegraphy transmission.
 On November 1, 1928, the first radio signal was heard from Romania, featuring Hurmuzescu.
 He was also elected chairman of the board of directors at the Romanian Radio Broadcasting Company.
 In 1934, the first Romanian Science Congress was organized under Hurmuzescu in Bucharest.

 He retired in 1937 and died in 1954, aged 89.
 He was buried in Bucharest's Bellu Cemetery.
 A street in the city's Sector 5 is named after him.